-Operations management is critical for the success of any organization.
-It involves designing, planning, directing, and controlling all the activities that transform resources into goods or services.
-In this course, you'll learn about the key functions of operations management.
+In this course, you'll learn the basics of operations management and how it can improve efficiency.
+You'll also learn about organizational strategy, Lean processes, and the transformation model.
 You'll be introduced to the general characteristics of operations in the manufacturing and service sectors, as well as common operations strategies.
-You'll also learn about a process for formulating organizational strategy, and about the main types of transformations that organizations perform.
+You'll also learn about a process for formulating organizational strategy, and about the main types of transformations.

 Basics of Operations Management